apache/mesos/docs/shared-resources.md

 }
 ```

-When creating a new persistent volume, the framework can marked it as shared
+The framework can create a shared persistent volume using this disk
-by setting the shared attribute.
+resource via the following offer operation:

 ```
 {